-Orthodontic brackets are considered among the main tools used in an orthodontic treatment.
+Among the main tools used in an orthodontic treatment, orthodontic brackets are considered near the top.
 With the passage of time, these brackets move the teeth and place them in the right positions.

 Effect Mechanism of Orthodontic Brackets

 Evidently, teeth are placed on gums.
-Under the gum tissue, there is a ligament called the periodontal ligament that surrounds the roots of teeth and hold the teeth in place.
-In fact, the periodontal ligament connects the teeth to the jaw bones.
+Below the gum tissue, there is a ligament called the periodontal ligament that surrounds the roots of teeth and holds the teeth in place.
+Furthermore, the periodontal ligament connects the teeth to the jaw bones.

 In the orthodontic treatment process, the periodontal ligament is pressured in one direction and is tensioned in the opposite direction by orthodontic brackets.
-As a result of these actions and reactions, a tooth is loosened in its place and is then fixed on the position to which it tends.
+As a result of these actions and reactions, a tooth would be loosened in its place and is then fixed on the position to which it tends.

 An Introduction to Orthodontic Brackets